 Each type of loan and lender is different, often having different processes and standards for borrowing.
 Here are some of the most important things to take into account when considering your options.

-• APR: The APR is a great way to compare loan options apples to apples.
-For instance, what if one loan has an interest rate but no fees, while another charges fees instead of interest?
+- APR: The annual percentage rate, or APR, is a great way to compare loan options apples to apples.
 The APR accounts for both upfront fees and interest to show you the total cost of the loan, expressed on an annual basis.

 Related: How Do Personal Loans Work?